fdraeger/uArmSwiftPro_InkscapePlugin/printarea/README.md

 The green line in the activity area drawing indicates the maximum reach when using cartesian coordinates: a radius of 300.

+The y-axis direction of the robot is different from the Inkscape model.
+The plugin will need to translate between these two.